pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

     1: 172.17.0.2:eu
     2: 172.17.0.4:usa

-Now you can choose to which of the three Databases we want connect to.
+Now you can choose to which of the three Databases you want connect to.
 When you input '2' the application will connect to the usa docker-container with the ip 172.17.0.4.
 Lets look in the source code of the method connection() in Manager.java: